-This 140+ acre ridge top Shangri-La offers a rare opportunity for your client to build a legacy residential compound of unimaginable privacy, beauty, and sheer size in southern, unincorporated Marin County.
-128 Ridgecrest Road is better known as King Mountain.
-The building envelope on a ridgeline atop of King Mountain has 360-degree panoramic views of the city of San Francisco, the towns and cities of the East Bay, and Marin, as well as unobstructed views of the Bay, Bridges, and of course, Mt.
-Tamalpias, and many of the Bay Area’s most prominent peaks, and surrounding open spaces.
+Just twelve miles from the Golden Gate Bridge, this 140+ acre ridgetop parcel, offers its next owner the once-in-a-lifetime opportunity to build a legacy residential compound of unimaginable privacy, beauty, and sheer size in southern, unincorporated Marin County, on a panoramic view lot immediately adjoining tens of thousands of acres of open space.
+The building envelope, on a ridgeline atop of King Mountain, has 360-degree panoramic views of the city of San Francisco, the East Bay, and Marin, as well as unobstructed views of the Bay, Bridges, and of course, Mt.
+Tamalpais, as well as many of the Bay Area’s most prominent peaks, and surrounding open spaces.

 Some of the most beautiful properties in Marin can be found in Kentfield, a quiet community of spacious older homes sited on large, lushly landscaped parcels.
-One of the towns meeting points of this upscale this residential community is the Woodlands Market, a unique gourmet grocery store, bakery, wine bar, and cafe.
+One of the towns meeting points of this upscale residential community is the Woodlands Market, a unique gourmet grocery store, bakery, wine bar, and cafe.
 For more than 20 years, Woodlands Market has been the place where residents get their fill of local news and events while filling their grocery cart.

 Public schools in Kentfield are among the best in Marin.
 Bacich Elementary, with one teacher for every twelve students, and Kent Middle School, with an API of 890, are in the top ten percent of schools in California.
 Kentfield is also home to Marin Catholic High School, the largest private school in Marin County, and the College of Marin, a two year community college with a strong local presence and an excellent reputation as a feeder to the University of California system.
 College of Marin offers adult classes for the public, and a vibrant performing arts program of theater, vocal, and classical music.
 The frequent public performances provide neighborhood residents with access to the cultural arts not normally found in a town of 7,000.